-Doing business in a global marketplace requires companies to be diligent in understanding the rapidly changing rules and regulations that each region imposes on allowing goods into and out of countries around the world.
+Doing business in an international marketplace requires companies to be diligent in understanding the rapidly changing rules and regulations of global trade compliance.
 As a value-added system integrator, UNICOM Engineering strives to keep our customers up-to-date on the most recent information concerning topics such as international trade compliance.
 On June 30, 2020, the U.S. Bureau of Industry and Security issued a notice suspending any license exceptions for exports to Hong Kong.
 Below is an excerpt of the notice.

 "Effective June 30, 2020, BIS is hereby suspending any License Exceptions for exports to Hong Kong, reexports to Hong Kong, and transfers (in-country) within Hong Kong of items subject to the Export Administration Regulations (EAR), 15 CFR Parts 730-774, that provide differential treatment than those available to the People’s Republic of China.
 BIS is taking this action pursuant to Section 740.2(b) of the EAR, 15 CFR § 740.2(b), which provides that all License Exceptions are subject to revision, suspension, or revocation, in whole or in part, without notice.

 A License Exception is an authorization contained in Part 740 of the EAR that allows exports, reexports, or transfers (in-country) under stated conditions, of items subject to the EAR that would otherwise require a license.
 As a result of this suspension, no items subject to the EAR may be exported to Hong Kong, reexported to Hong Kong, or transferred within Hong Kong based upon an authorization provided by a License Exception except for transactions that would otherwise be eligible for a license exception if exported to the People’s Republic of China.
 A license must instead be sought and obtained whenever a license requirement applies for an export to, a reexport to, or a transfer within, Hong Kong.